stratum/stratum/stratum/hal/bin/barefoot/README.build.md

 ### Building for a different SDE version

 Stratum is designed for the latest Barefoot SDE.
-You can specify a version by using the `--define sde_ver=<SDE version>` flag if you need to build Stratum against an older version (e.g. 9.1.0).

-This is automatically set to match the BF SDE in Method 1 and Method 2.
+The SDE version is detected automatically by reading the `$SDE_INSTALL_TAR/share/VERSION` file.

 -----